bennybitcoin/RoboND-Perception-Project/ben_bamberger_writeup.md

 --- Voxel Downsampling ---
 The first step of Exercise 1 was to complete Voxel Grid Downsampling.
 The goal of Voxel Grid Downsampling is to reduce the data points necessary to represent the 3-D space.
 This allows for better computational efficiency.
-Below is the code I sued to implememnt my voxel grid filter.
+Below is the code I sued to implement my voxel grid filter.

 ```
 vox = cloud.make_voxel_grid_filter()